Hurricane warning in effect as AccuWeather warns Idalia will undergo explosive strengthening ahead of Florida landfall

 Those looking to head to the beaches along Florida's Gulf coast, and even along the southeastern Atlantic coast, will have to be wary of rough surf and rip currents, which can begin days ahead of the storm's arrival.
 This increase in wave activity along the East coast will not only be due to Idalia but also from Hurricane Franklin, which is churning well off in the Atlantic as of Monday.

-The paths of Idalia and Franklin could eventually cross, as the storm is forecast to move back over the ocean late next week and over Labor Day weekend, say AccuWeather meteorologists.
+The paths of Idalia and Franklin could eventually cross, as Idalia is forecast to move back over the ocean late next week and over Labor Day weekend, AccuWeather meteorologists say.

 "By late week, the storm can turn toward the east and re-emerge over the Atlantic Ocean," added Buckingham.
 At this point, little re-intensification can be expected, and the system will be moving away from the East Coast towards Bermuda.